What does the symbol of the chalice mean?

 What is your worship service like?

 Our service is a combination of traditional worship and casual gathering.
 Our music is different from week to week – you might hear handbells, harp, tuba, solos, choir, trumpet, pipe organ, or jazz sax.
 You will get to listen in on a Time For Young Disciples, a children’s moment we offer twice a month.
 The sermons are Biblically based looks at contemporary life.
 When you come, you can count on being offered communion.
-Every week we celebrate the death, burial and resurrection of Jesus by recreating the meal shared with his disciples before his crucifixion.
-The bread and juice, representing his body and blood, are offered to all believers regardless of their background or church membership.
-Our deacons serve communion to everyone as they sit in the pews, so if you’d rather not partake it’s not a problem -- just pass the tray to the next person.
+Every week we celebrate communion, welcoming all who seek to follow in the way of Jesus regardless of their background or church membership.
+With Covid-19 restrictions, prepackaged communion is available for worshippers to pick up on their way into the sanctuary.

 What should I wear?